erf-model/ERF/Docs/sphinx_doc/theory/NavierStokesEquations.rst

       is some discussion in the literature about this topic.
 See Moin et al., "A dynamic subgrid-scale model for compressible turbulence and scalar transport", PoF (1991); Martin et al., Subgrid-scale models for compressible large-eddy simulations", Theoret.
 Comput.
 Fluid Dynamics (2000).

-.. note:: LES models for potential temperature and scalars have not yet been implemented, and the molecular transport coefficients
-      are retained in these equations.
-This will be updated soon.

 It should also be noted that filtering affects the computation of pressure from density and potential temperature, but the nonlinearity in the equation of state is weak for :math:`\gamma = 1.4`, so the subfilter contribution is neglected: